Troon: Early history

+Economic growth

-From 1812 Troon was the terminus of a horse-drawn railway connecting it to the Duke's coal mines around Kilmarnock.
+From 1812 Troon was the terminus of the Kilmarnock and Troon Railway, a horse-drawn railway connecting it to the duke's coal mines around Kilmarnock.
 This was not licensed for passengers, a minor technicality evaded by weighing those wishing to travel and charging them freight rates.
-Troon (old) railway station was one of the first passenger stations in Scotland, as part of the Kilmarnock and Troon Railway formed when the horse-drawn line from Kilmarnock was upgraded to run steam locomotives.
+Troon (old) railway station was one of the first passenger stations in Scotland, formed in 1839 when the Kilmarnock and Troon Railway was upgraded to run steam locomotives as part of the Glasgow, Paisley, Kilmarnock and Ayr Railway.
 The town is now served by Troon railway station.

 Troon is the birthplace of C. K. Marr, who left a fund to the people of Troon which was used to construct Marr College, the town's secondary school.

-Extension of Troon

 The artist's impression and the theoretical master plan for Troon that the Duke of Portland had drawn up was almost on as grand a scale, relative to its size, as that of Edinburgh's New Town.
 The broad streets with a grid network and ample space for civic amenities created for a thriving community built around the industry of the harbour.
 Troon's prosperity allowed this confident plan to be proposed.
 The drawing shows two spires, the taller spire was of that proposed by Troon Parish Church.
 Although the new building was erected in 1895 the spire was never completed.
 To the right a smaller spire indicates Portland Street United Free Church, which sat behind where WH Smith is today.

 The first railway in Scotland (Troon to Kilmarnock 1811) is clearly showing in the background.
 It was the Glasgow and South Western Railway in 1892 who altered this plan by building a loop to bring passengers closer to the beach and town.
-The park never came to pass but public spaces on the promenade, (where the bandstand was built), The Ballast Bank and Fullarton ground allow residents and visitors scope for leisure.
-The industrial units to the right of the harbour line towards Barassie were the Gas Works and Slaughter House.
+The park never came to pass but public spaces on the promenade, (where the bandstand was built), the ballast bank and Fullarton ground allow residents and visitors scope for leisure.
+The industrial units to the right of the harbour line towards Barassie were the gas works and slaughter house.

-Sport in Troon

-Troon is perhaps most famous for its golf courses, but there is also a healthy sporting culture in other disciplines such as windsurfing and kitesurfing.

-Troon Handball Club

-Troon Handball Club is a handball club that is located in Troon.
-The club was Founded in 2008 when Ayrshire Handball Club disbanded into Ayr HC, Belmont HC, Grange HC (formerly Kilmarnock HC), Kyle Academy HC and Troon Handball Club.

-The club has two senior teams; a mens team and a woman’s team both Coached by head coach Stephen Neilson: Former Scottish and British handball player.
-Both the men and woman’s team compete in the top tier of the Scottish Handball Association league system.

-The club also has a thriving junior section that is coached by mens first team player Chris Kerr.
-The club also works closely with Marr College the local secondary school and has been crowned Scottish schools and junior Scottish Cup champions on several occasions.